 “Are we expecting anyone today?”
 Phil asked.
-He was out of his chair and rushed over to his bow and arrows that he leaned against the wall.
+He was out of his chair in seconds.
+He rushed over to his bow and arrows that he leaned against the wall.

 “No.” She got up and was headed towards the door.

 Phil smacked his head with his hands.
 “Grandma, what if it’s someone bad?
 You are not who you used to be.”

 “I have you don’t I?”
 She seemed to have great faith in Phil.

 I couldn’t help but be shocked at the naivety of Phil’s grandmother.
 Even I had the common sense to be wary of the unknown guest that was knocking on the door in the middle of the forest.